asphaltbuffet/ogma/README.md

 ogma search <member number>
 ```

-Currently the output defaults to something pretty, with colors.
-Output configuration may be expanded in the future. [#16](https://github.com/asphaltbuffet/ogma/issues/16)
+Currently the output defaults to something pretty, with colors (results on windows may vary).
+Output configuration may be expanded in the future.
+See [#16](https://github.com/asphaltbuffet/ogma/issues/16)

 ## Configuration